 1. Recipes are the load-bearing object

 Every menu item maps to its ingredients with explicit yields.
-Turkey sandwich → 110g turkey, 80g bread, 30g cheese, 20g lettuce, 5g mayo.
-Sales of the sandwich decrement the underlying ingredients automatically.
+Turkey sandwich -> 110g turkey, 80g bread, 30g cheese, 20g lettuce, 5g mayo.
+Sales of the sandwich can decrement the underlying ingredients through the configured POS connection.

 The yield matters more than people realize.
 If your turkey sandwich actually uses 110g of turkey but the recipe says 100g, you're under-counting consumption by 10%.
 Over a year that's 10% more turkey than your forecasts ordered, which means stockouts, which means rush orders, which means margin compression.

-A complete system has a recipe builder with: ingredient mapping with yield, target margin tracking, ingredient substitution (one bag of substitute rice "pours into" the original ingredient pool so recipes don't break), and the ability to link recipes to POS product IDs (Toast / Square / Clover) so sales decrement automatically.
+A complete system has a recipe builder with: ingredient mapping with yield, target margin tracking, ingredient substitution (one bag of substitute rice "pours into" the original ingredient pool so recipes do not break), and the ability to link recipes to POS product IDs (Toast / Square / Clover) so sales can decrement ingredients through the configured connection.

 2. PAR levels per ingredient, not per dish

-This is the most common mistake in early restaurant inventory: thinking in terms of finished dishes rather than ingredients.
-Your supplier doesn't deliver sandwiches.
+This is a common mistake in early restaurant inventory: thinking in terms of finished dishes rather than ingredients.
+Your supplier does not deliver sandwiches.
 They deliver flour, turkey, and lettuce.

 For each ingredient, the consumption rate is computed by summing across all recipes that use it: